imann24/GreenFields/README.txt

 A simple farming game

 CONTROLS
-Walk: WASD (or Arrow Keys)
+- Walk: WASD (or Arrow Keys)
-Pan: Mouse (left + right only)
+- Pan: Mouse (left + right only)
-Plant: F (while standing over an empty patch of dirt)

-GOAL
-To plant seeds across the field (no win con, just free play)
+- Use Tool: F (if a valid interaction is possible)
+- Select Tool: 1, 2, 3, 4 (Hoe, Seeds, Watering Can, Basket)

+OBJECTIVE
+Grow taller plants and harvest them for more cash.